Learning Abroad Center

 The Learning Abroad Center works with Village Travel, a local travel agency, to arrange a coordinated flight for program participants.
 The flight is optional, and is arranged for those who want to fly with other program participants.
 Group flight information is typically available by the program application deadline, if not before.

-All students will be met at the airport in Dakar (DSS).
+You will be met at the airport in Dakar (DSS).
 If you take the group flight, or are able to arrive just before the group flight, our staff will meet you at the airport and bring you to your arrival hotel at no added cost.
 If you do not take the group flight, we will arrange a taxi for you, but you will need to pay for it on your own.
 Specific arrival instructions will be sent out prior to your departure.

 For immigration purposes, you should purchase a round-trip ticket, since you must be able to show your entry and exit dates from Senegal.